PRE-SAFE® Sound: playing 'pink noise' in the split second before impact.

 The triggering of the stapedius reflex is contingent not only on how loud the noise is, but also on the spectral composition of the signal that is used.
 An individual tone carries the required energy only on a single frequency, meaning that this frequency has to be transmitted to the ear at a very high volume.
 However, if this energy is spread out across as many tones, i.e. frequencies, as possible, it can be transmitted at a much lower volume.

 A frequency spectrum known in physics as pink noise is ideally suited for this purpose.
 It sounds like a bit like diffuse traffic noise, the breaking of waves or a waterfall.
 “This finding was the breakthrough,” says Bullinger.
-“100 decibels was too much.
-But around 80 decibels, as now deployed by PRE-SAFE Sound®, was perfect.
+“The volume typically required to trigger this reflex would be too great.
+However, by utilizing various sound frequencies, as deployed by PRE-SAFE Sound®, it can be done.
 This is equivalent to the level of noise at the side of a busy road.”
 At the end of 2011 human trials of the pink noise method proved that the concept worked – a major milestone had been reached.

 A plea to the ear to protect itself

 The path from here to series production was by no means straightforward, but it is comparatively easy to explain.
 The objective was then to integrate the concept into the vehicle.
-For the first time, PRE-SAFE® is accessing the car’s multimedia system, which is installed with a special soundchip to generate the pink noise.
-When PRE-SAFE® detects that an accident is imminent, a pink noise signal is played through the sound system at a volume of around 80 decibels.
-The ear is then primed for the high level of sound that typically accompanies a collision.
+For the first time, PRE-SAFE® is accessing the car’s multimedia system.
+A special soundchip generates the pink noise and plays it using the sound system when it detects that an accident is imminent.
+This way the ear can be prepared for the high level of sound that typically accompanies a collision.